 macOS 13 will help us work across active windows without using swear words.
 It also brings some amazing upgrades to the quality of your remote work with Continuity Camera.
 So if your Mac is on the macOS compatibility list, don’t hesitate to upgrade when you have a chance.

-If macOS 13 is not what you’ve expected, you can always upgrade your macOS with Setapp, a productivity subscription that has apps like Bartender, Get Backup Pro, WidgetWall, Workspaces, and many more.
+If macOS 13 is not what you’ve expected, you can always upgrade your macOS with Setapp, an app subscription for Mac and iPhone, covering apps like Bartender, Get Backup Pro, WidgetWall, Workspaces, and many more.
 If you’ve been wondering why Apple hasn’t added this or that feature to macOS yet, check out Setapp — the chances are it will have your needs covered.
 And it’s free for 7 days!